t2sa/CKA-prepare/README.md

 Though experianced with Kubernetes this course will help brush up.
 Take advantage of the labs and practise.

 #### Other
-[CKAD-exercises](https://github.com/dgkanatsios/CKAD-exercises) - practice these, many similar questions in CKA.
+- [CKAD-exercises](https://github.com/dgkanatsios/CKAD-exercises) - practice these, many similar questions in CKA.
-[Killer.sh](https://killer.sh/) - try practise test.
+- [Killer.sh](https://killer.sh/) - try practise test.
 All questions are rated hard so do not get discouraged.
-The exam will feel a lot easier and at times make you wonder if there is more to the question.
+The exam will feel a lot easier and at times make us wonder if there is more to the question.

 These discount codes were available when I tested.
 They might not be valid anymore.
-Google for new codes, you might end up finding some.
+Google might help find recent discount codes.
 ```
 DEVOPS15 - LinuxAcademy discount code 20%
 walidshaari - killer.sh discount code 20%